JakeTotland/star-site/README.md

 NOTE: you could add things one by one by simply naming them outright instead (e.g. *git add index.htm* then *git add spotlight.htm*, etc.); each time you run "add" the list of items to commit to the remote repo for storage is expanded, and that list is only flushed when you commit or manually flush it.

 NOTE: also, if you know how (or would like to learn) to use "fancy" Git stuff, like the built-in commit pane in VS Code, go ahead and do it!
 In fact, if you want to try anything that seems cool, including changing stuff in the site's code, go for it.
 If it works, then upload it to the server and show the world.
+I built this site alone, so I had no use for pull requests and code reviews—but they are invaluable in certain circumstances, so if they interest you, give them a try!
 Never let this guide become a limitation for you.

 ### ***Recap***